-Besides the administrative duties involving the U of M Cancer Center and the Division of Surgical Oncology, Dr. Chang has several roles in national organizations.
-He been a member of the Executive Council of the Society of Surgical Oncology.
+Besides the administrative duties involving the U-M Rogel Cancer Center and the Division of Surgical Oncology, Dr. Chang has held several roles in national organizations.
+He has been a member of the Executive Council of the Society of Surgical Oncology.
 He has been an American College of Surgeons Governor-at-large for the state of Michigan.
 He has served as a member of the American College of Surgeons Commission of Cancer.

 Dr. Chang's clinical interests are related to general surgical oncology.
 He has expertise in the areas of breast cancer, melanoma, sarcomas, liver tumors and colorectal cancer.
 He has had leadership roles in the University of Michigan Rogel Cancer Center which include: Director of the multidisciplinary Breast Care Center; Director of the Gastrointestinal Oncology Program; Associate Director for Translational Research; and Associate Director for Clinical Affairs.
 He has also been named as one of the Best Doctors in America consistently every year since 1998.